yabinmeng/nosqlbench-build-docs/site/content/apps/cqlgen.md

 * Data bindings are created using the simplest possible binding recipes that work.
 * Cardinalities on partition-specific bindings are multiplied by 10.
 This presumes even data distribution, replication factor 3, and 30 nodes.
 This method will be improved in the future.
-* For the main activity, reads, writes, updates, and scans are included, 1 each.
+* For the main phase, reads, writes, updates, and scans are included, 1 each.
   * reads select * from a fully qualified predicate.
   * writes will write to all named fields.
   * updates change all fields with a fully qualified predicate.